Error 403 in kcenter preview, but the preview works in the classic UI

 mysql> select now();

-MySQL JBDBC URL sample:
+MySQL JDBC URL sample:

 spring.datasource.url=jdbc:mysql://localhost:3306/okmdbFileplan?autoReconnect=true&useUnicode=true&characterEncoding=UTF8&serverTimezone=Europe/Madrid

-Timezone list https://www.php.net/manual/es/timezones.php
+Timezone list: https://www.php.net/manual/es/timezones.php

 Properties